Awards and Recognitions

-Annual awards are given for the following categories: Family of the Year, Coach of the Year, Volunteer of the Year, and Organization of the Year.
+Annual awards are given for the following categories: Family of the Year, Coach of the Year, Volunteer of the Year, Law Enforcement Torch Run Champion, and Organization of the Year.
 In addition, one athlete is selected and recognized as the Most Inspirational Athlete at summer games.
-Each year a group of outstanding athletes are also selected for induction in the SOKS Hall of Fame, and a law enforcement officer is chosen for the Richard LaMunyon Hall of Fame.
+Each year a group of outstanding athletes are also selected for induction in the SOKS Athlete Hall of Fame, and a law enforcement officer is chosen for the Richard LaMunyon Hall of Fame.

 HALL OF FAME

 Athletes inducted into the Hall of Fame are selected based on participation, sportsmanship, training hours and attitude towards the Special Olympics program.
 Nominations are accepted each year, and announcements are made at the Opening Ceremonies of the Summer Games.
-Click HERE for a listing of athletes from 1977-present inducted into the Hall of Fame.
-The Special Olympics Kansas Hall of Fame is located at the Headquarters office in Mission.
+The Special Olympics Kansas Hall of Fame is located at the headquarters office in Mission.

 MAKING A DIFFERENCE AWARD WINNERS

 It is an honor to recognize outstanding service to our organization.
 These individuals and groups have made a significant difference in the lives of our athletes in our programming and in our mission.
 SOKS is proud to recognize their accomplishments.

 Coach of the Year

 Organizations from each region are recognized annually for their contribution to Special Olympics Kansas.